krebisz/DataAnalyser/documents/Project Overview.md

 - Promotion to canonical truth is never implicit

 Derived metrics may be ephemeral or persistent, but are always **intentional and reversible**.

 ---

+## 7A.
+Transform Operations (Phase 4 Implementation)

+The system currently supports **ephemeral transform operations** (Phase 4):

+- Transform results are **explicitly non-canonical** and **ephemeral**
+- Operations include unary (Logarithm, Square Root) and binary (Add, Subtract)
+- Results are displayed in preview grids and charted, but **never promoted to canonical truth**
+- Transform operations track provenance (source metrics, operation type) but do not create authoritative identities

+This implementation aligns with Phase 4 intermediate goals and provides a foundation for Phase 5 derived metrics, while maintaining strict separation from canonical semantic authority.

+---